by: Thomas Young

 Understand Design Fundamentals

-Business leaders must understand the fundamentals of website design to best lead their company’s web marketing efforts.
+Business leaders must understand the fundamentals of website design to best lead their company’s strategic digital marketing efforts.
 They must know enough to provide direction and to make sure their strategic vision for the website is not lost in the design process.
 It is a mistake to turn this vision over to graphic design or website development professionals, because they will not understand your vision without your direction.
 They are most likely to duplicate what they have done on other projects and that may not be the best approach for your website.

 Five Areas of Website Design

 Here are the five key areas of website design that break down the design process into a more manageable overview and summary.
 These elements are discussed in more depth in upcoming chapters, and will help simplify what can be a very complex project.
-Business leaders must be aware of each area and be able to provide direction to their web marketing team in each of these five areas.
+Business leaders must be aware of each area and be able to provide direction to their strategic digital marketing team in each of these five areas.

 1. Navigation and the Site Map